Travel may be one of the greatest gifts you can give Mom or Dad.

 For comfort, consider the purchase of a travel pillow, a c-shaped balloon that supports the neck and head when resting aboard transportation.

 6. Arrange Medication Management

-7. Plan for Security Checkpoints
+7. Seniors and Security Checkpoints

 If Mom or Dad is in a wheelchair at transportation centers, access to and through TSA (transportation security administration) security may actually be quicker than through the long line of other travelers.